-The marketing funnel (or conversion tunnel) is an important part of your digital strategy.
+Funnel marketing is an important part of your digital strategy.

-Get used to the fact that at least 90% of the leads that make up your market have no intention of buying anything from you.
-In fact, a good part of them are not even aware that there is a need that your solution can solve.
+Get used to the idea: at least 90% of the leads that make up your market have no intention of buying anything from you.
+In fact, a good part of them are not even aware of the need that your solution can solve.

 - The bottom of the funnel (or BOFU), which designates hot prospects, i.e. leads ready to buy with whom a need has been clearly identified and with whom collaboration opportunities are being studied.

-The right strategy and tools for an effective acquisition funnel
+Good strategy and good tools for an acquisition funnel

 Visualize your marketing funnel